jbx-protocol/juice-docs-v1/protocol/contracts/jbdirectory/write/removeterminalof.md

    * [`_terminalsOf`](../properties/_terminalsof.md)

 2. Delete all terminals from storage.
-All terminals except the one being deleted will be repupulated.
+All terminals except the one being removed will later be repupulated.

    ```solidity
    // Delete the stored terminals for the project.